 What year is it – 1995?

-So please, forget about all the stuff you have read about babysitting, online surveys, and other irrelevant, low-paying tactics from articles written only to rank on Google.
+So please, forget about all the stuff you have read about babysitting, online surveys, and other low-paying tactics.

-Have a look at some of the most legitimate work from home jobs to make some REAL money in 2019.
+This list provides legitimate work from home jobs to make some real money online in 2019.

 11 High-End Work from Home Jobs for 2019